What is peer-to-peer fundraising? How is it different than crowdfunding? How does it work?

 While a peer-to-peer campaign may seem more complex (and it is), there are certain benefits to using peer-to-peer campaigns that you don’t get with direct crowdfunding.

-Donor Acquisition: Peer-to-peer campaigns can help grow your donor base by using existing supporters to bring in new supporters.
-Your nonprofit can’t solicit one of your supporters’ family members and friends to support your cause, but your supporters can certainly talk to their own family members and friends about your nonprofit and encourage them to donate to a page they’ve set up on your behalf.
+Peer-to-peer campaigns can help grow your donor base by using existing supporters to bring in new supporters.
+Your nonprofit can’t solicit one of your supporters’ family members to support your cause.
+But your supporters can certainly talk to their own family members and friends about your nonprofit and encourage them to donate to a page they’ve set up on your behalf.
 You could call it the Faberge Method of Donor Acquisition.

-Peer-to-peer campaigns help you reach new audiences that you wouldn’t have access to otherwise, so they’re perfect for nonprofits looking to expand.
+Peer-to-peer campaigns help you reach new audiences that you wouldn’t have access to otherwise.
+Ultimately, this makes peer-to-peer fundraising perfect for nonprofits looking to grow.

-Testimonials: It’s no secret that testimonials are a powerful fundraising tool.
-Your nonprofit may have incredible programs and services that are essential to your community, but no amount of sharing numbers and charts will be able to have the impact of having real people explain how your nonprofit has made a difference in their lives.
+It’s no secret that testimonials are a powerful fundraising tool.
+Your nonprofit may have incredible programs and services that are essential to your community.
+Yet, no amount of numbers and charts will be able to have the impact of real people sharing how your nonprofit has made a difference in their lives.
 With peer-to-peer fundraising, testimonials are built in.
-You’ll have your supporters creating pages talking about their personal connection to your nonprofit and explaining to their social network why your work is important to them.
+This means your supporters will use their fundraiser pages to tell about their personal connection to your nonprofit.

-Gamification: Peer-to-peer campaigns add a bit of friendly competition and a feeling of achievement to the fundraising process.
-Ideally, we would all spend time raising money for causes that are important to us, but most of us are busy and have other things we’d rather be doing with our spare time, right?
-But adding the possibility of winning bragging rights for being the top fundraiser or getting a cool prize is often enough to get people to throw themselves into nonprofit fundraising with gusto.
+Peer-to-peer campaigns add a bit of friendly competition and a feeling of success to the fundraising process.
+Ideally, we would all spend time raising money for causes that are important to us.
+But the truth is, most of us are busy and have other things to be doing in our spare time.
+However, adding the possibility of winning bragging rights for being the top fundraiser or getting a cool prize is often enough to get people to throw themselves into nonprofit fundraising with gusto.

 If you’re not sure what “gamification” means, think of Fitbit.
-They took something most of us know we should be doing but isn’t always the most exciting or appealing option (walking) and added the ability to earn badges.
+They took something many people don’t get excited about (walking) and added the ability to earn badges.
 For some reason, that alone was enough to motivate the chronically-sedentary masses to go for daily walks.
 Humorist David Sedaris has a hysterical essay about the lengths he went to (including wandering his neighborhood picking up garbage) just to earn awards from Fitbit.
-So, while we like to think that we grow out of working for gold stars in elementary school, the power of gamification proves that we do not.
-Peer-to-peer fundraising motivates regular people to step out and start fundraising for causes that matter to them by making it fun and engaging, just like Fitbit has done with walking.
+So, gamification proves we don’t grow out of working for gold stars after elementary school.
+Peer-to-peer fundraising capitalizes on this.
+It motivates regular people to step out and start fundraising for causes that matter to them by making it fun and engaging, just like Fitbit has done with walking.

-Grassroots and boots: Peer-to-peer fundraising help nonprofits build grassroots support and puts more boots on the ground.
-This is one of the most powerful benefits for small nonprofits — you can add to your workforce without adding anyone new to the payroll.
-This enables you to expand your reach and build support for your cause in your community through peer-to-peer campaigns.
+Peer-to-peer fundraising helps nonprofits build grassroots support and puts more boots on the ground.
+Considering that you can add to your workforce without adding to the payroll; this is pretty powerful.
+Through peer-to-peer campaigns you’re able to expand your reach and build support for your cause in your community.

 Types of Peer-to-Peer Fundraising Campaigns